Publishing a Flash Game

 1) In the Settings dialog with your game open, click on Loader button on the left sidebar.

 2) Fill in the sites that you want the game to work on.
-If you have multiple, put a comma between them (the space does not matter either way).
+If you have multiple, put a comma between them.
+Do not insert any white space.

-On occasion, your game will fail to export.
+On occasion, your game will fail to export with no obvious error.
 Sometimes, it will appear to "hang" at around the 25% mark without throwing an error in the application itself.

 If you remove sounds from your game until it successfully exports, you can identify which sound is at fault.
 Once you do, a safe solution is simply to re-export it from a program such as Audacity while taking heed of the basic requirements of sounds that we talked about in the Sounds article.